-If you are a British expat looking to retire, you probably need medicare explained to you.
+If you are a British expat looking to retire, you probably need some help understanding Medicare.
 Medicare can get overly complicated, even for natural-born US citizens.

-You’re probably anxious about the ever-present threat of an unexpected and crippling medical bill.
-I think it’s a pretty tragic indictment of the American system – that many of its hard working and successful residents live out their retirement in perpetual fear – but that’s a thread for us to pull at over a beer and/or glass of wine.
+If you’re similar to other expats, you’re probably anxious about the ever-present threat of an unexpected and crippling medical bill.
+This is a tragic indictment of the American system – that many of its hard working and successful residents live out their retirement in perpetual fear – but that’s a thread for us to pull at over a beer or glass of wine.

-Anyway, back to the topic at hand, Medicare: how does it work, what does it cover you for and what are the gaps?
+Anyway, back to the topic at hand, Medicare: how does it work, what does it cover and what are the gaps?

-- Medicare is America’s Health Insurance program for over 65s
+- Medicare is America’s Health Insurance program for age 65 and over

 - It helps with the costs, but does not cover all costs